 - Adjust the slider up or down to increase or decrease the current screen brightness

 I hope this post helps to adjust this important setting on your computer and helps your eyes make it through those long days in front of the screen.
-If you have any questions please do not hesitate to contact me.
+Be sure to check out my other Microsoft Windows-based articles.